casperiv0/snaily-cadv2/README.md

 ### Release Date

-Hoping to get it out end of June, mid July
+Hoping to get it out end of June

 <!-- ## Features